LiaoLabATDartmouth/BIOLOG_Data_Processing/README.md

 `[optional_arguments]` indicates that you can use the script's default settings without providing any arguments.
 So the simplest command would be `Python3 (or Python3.x) biolog_proc.py`.

 # Optional Arguments
---input_path: Specifies the path to the folder containing the input Biolog data.
+`--input_path`: Specifies the path to the folder containing the input Biolog data.
 The default path is `input_data_folder`.
 To use a different folder, such as `/Users/chenliao/Desktop/BIOLOG`, run the following command:
 `python3 biolog_proc.py --input_path /Users/chenliao/Desktop/BIOLOG`

---growth_model: Specifies the growth curve model to be used for data fitting.
+`--growth_model`: Specifies the growth curve model to be used for data fitting.
 The default model is 'Logistic'.
 To use the Gompertz model, run the following command:
 `python3 biolog_proc.py --growth_model Gompertz`

---min_r2: Specifies the minimum R² required for a successful growth curve fitting.
+`--min_r2`: Specifies the minimum R² required for a successful growth curve fitting.
 The default value is 0.9.
 To use a more stringent R² cutoff, run the following command:
 `python3 biolog_proc.py --min_r2 0.95`

---max_trials: Specifies the maximum number of trial attempts for initial guesses during growth curve fitting.
+`--max_trials`: Specifies the maximum number of trial attempts for initial guesses during growth curve fitting.
 The default value is 50.
 To increase the number of trial attempts, run the following command:
 `python3 biolog_proc.py --max_trials 100`

---fc_cutoff: Specifies the minimum mean fold change for a positive growth phenotype.
+`--fc_cutoff`: Specifies the minimum mean fold change for a positive growth phenotype.
 The default value is 1.2.
 To use a more stringent fold change cutoff, run the following command:
 `python3 biolog_proc.py --fc_cutoff 1.5`

---pvalue_cutoff: Specifies the maximum p-value for a positive growth phenotype.
+`--pvalue_cutoff`: Specifies the maximum p-value for a positive growth phenotype.
 The default value is 0.05.
 To apply a more stringent p-value cutoff, run the following command:
 `python3 biolog_proc.py --pvalue_cutoff 0.01`